colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

   "dfh": {
     "version": "1.0.0",
     "role": "DeterministicFirstHop",
-    "note": "This file declares the first-hop semantic identity and routing for this domain."
+    "note": "Declares the first-hop semantic identity and routing for this domain."
   },
   "sfh": {
     "version": "1.0.0",